adamsilver/fdpb/06-an-inbox.md

 ## Success messages

 When the user submits the form, the emails which have been checked will disppear from view.
-Like error messages, success messages communicate success.
-Without a message, the user is left to wonder if what they intended to happen, did so.
-Here it is:
+Without letting users know the action was completed successfully, they'll be left to wonder if what they intended to happen, did so.

 ![Success](.)